The Atlantic Institute

 Program and Impact Lead

-Patronella is part of the team seeking to develop the Atlantic community and broaden its global impact, particularly in strengthening the links with Global Atlantic Fellows who live in Africa or have links with the continent.
+Patronella is part of the team seeking to develop the Atlantic community and broaden its global impact, particularly in strengthening the links with Atlantic Fellows who live in Africa or have links with the continent.
 Previously, she was the Network Director for Atlantic Fellows for Racial Equity and concurrently held a leadership position at the Nelson Mandela Foundation (AFRE’s anchor partner).
 At AFRE, she led the program’s strategic outreach to identify and recruit applicants from diverse international networks and communities and led the program’s Senior Fellow community.
 She also contributed to network development and program planning.
 At the Nelson Mandela Foundation, she conducted analysis on governance and social activism and supported the Foundation’s anti-racism activities and efforts to build democracy.

 Richard Smith